aws-powertools/powertools-lambda-python/docs/quickstart.md

     ```

 Powertools provides an `ApiGatewayResolver` class, which helps understand the structure, no need to look it up.

-We can also directly use the parameters passed in the request now, because we have added the route annotation as the decorator for our methods.
+We have added the route annotation as the decorator for our methods.
+It enables us to use the parameters passed in the request directly.
-For SAM to build our package correctly, we have specified Lambda powertools package in our `requirement.txt` file.
+We have also specified Lambda Powertools package in our `requirement.txt` file to ensure SAM is able to build our Lambda.

 !!! tip
     If you'd like to learn how python decorators work under the hood, you can follow [Real Python](https://realpython.com/primer-on-python-decorators/)'s article.